cbrxyz/pi-bot/CONTRIBUTING.md

    in that guild.
 Testing multiple bots in the same server could result in the bots overwriting each other.
 The [server template can be found here](https://discord.new/Gsk2jP9KnYJv).

 Now, you should have a guild with your own testing bot inside.
+The bot won't work, but you should be able to see it in your guild.
 Making progress!

+### Docker

+To run the bot, we will use `docker-compose`.
+Docker is a handy tool to setup a containerized development environment for the bot.
+Docker will launch both the bot, along with a MongoDB container.
+This will allow the bot to store data in a quick and efficient way, without needing to use an external service.

 ### MongoDB